ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 It looks like we're caught between a rock and a hard place here.
 Typically though, any system that implements strong consistency will prioritise consistency over availability.
 In other words, to have the client experience a large response time is better than having to say to that client *"Sorry, we lost your data"*.

-So, this means that the acknowledgement seen in the diagram above would never be sent unless the network partition has been healed and communication with the backups has been restored.
+So, this means that the acknowledgement seen in the diagram above would never be sent unless the network partition has first been healed and communication with the backups restored.

-If we now adjust our definition of availability to mean that every client receives a request *within some fixed amount of time*, then even then we would be unable to make such a guarantee because we have no idea how long a network partition might take to heal.
+If we now adjust our definition of availability to mean that every client receives a request *within some fixed amount of time*, even then we would be unable to make such a guarantee because we have no idea how long a network partition might take to heal.

 There are however, some strategies for honouring a response time constraint.
 We could:

 * Inform the client that the update has been accepted, but no backup is available
-* Inform that client that for the duration of the existence of the network partition, "Updates are temporarily unavailable"
+* Inform that client that while the network partition exists, *"Updates are temporarily unavailable"*

 Unfortunately, the last option here is somewhat vacuous because although we advertise that our system is highly available, what we really mean is that *"It's highly available, except when it isn't"*.
 This is not really in the spirit of true high availability.

-As we have already stated, any system that implements strong consistency will prioritise consistency over availability.
-Which means that in the event of a hopefully short-lived network partition, the system will sit around and wait before responding to the client.
+As we have already stated, any system that implements strong consistency will prioritise consistency over availability, which means that in the event of a hopefully short-lived network partition, the system will sit around and wait before responding to the client.
 The highest priority here is to avoid data loss, and if required, this must be achieved at the expense of availability.

 Amazon's Dynamo however prioritises things the other way around.
 Dynamo prioritises availability at the expense of consistency.

 The dilemma here is that you cannot guarantee both availability ***and*** consistency: the presence of failure in your system forces you to prioritise one over the other.
 This is true regardless of the replication strategy you choose to use.

-Consider a different situation now; here, a client can talk directly to two replicas, but a network partition exists between the two replicas.
+Consider a different situation now; here, a client can talk directly to two replicas, but a network partition has suddenly appeared between the two replicas.

 The client sends an update to replica 1 changing the value of `x` from `4` to `5`.

 ![Consistency/Availability Trade-off 1](./img/L17%20Tradeoff%201.png)

-The client then wants to read the value of `x` from replica 2.
-How should replica 2 respond?
+Let's say that due to the sudden appearance of a network partition, the heartbeat between <code>R<sub>1</sub></code> and <code>R<sub>2</sub></code> fails, so <code>R<sub>2</sub></code> knows that it's lost contact with <code>R<sub>1</sub></code> and its data is now potentially out of sync.

 ![Consistency/Availability Trade-off 2](./img/L17%20Tradeoff%202.png)

-Let's say that due to the network partition, the heartbeat between <code>R<sub>1</sub></code> and <code>R<sub>2</sub></code> has failed, so <code>R<sub>2</sub></code> knows that it's lost contact with <code>R<sub>1</sub></code> and its data is potentially out of sync.

 <code>R<sub>2</sub></code> now receives a query for the value of `x`.
 How should it respond?